Skanda Puranam - Sidheshwar Lingam - Sidhha Lingam !!Pradosham on Ist January, 2011 !!

 Jai Sriman Narayana !!

 Varaha Puranam describes 'Putra Prapthi Vrutham' for obtaining virtuous progeny.
-It is believed that on the eighth day of bright half in the month of Bhadrapad worshipping Lord Hari brings virtuous offsprings.
-As a part of this - Sankalpam begins from the day of 'Saptami' and concludes with the worship of Lord Hari on the day of Ashtami.
-Offerings are made in the Sacrificial Fire in the form of Ghee and Dravya.
-Giving alms to Brahmins and feeding them are a part of the austerity.
-One who observes the fast on every 'Ashtami' with severe austerity and devotion avails the Blessings of Lord Hari to have virtuous children.
+It is believed that on the eighth day of bright half in the month of Bhadrapad worship of Lord Hari would bring virtuous offspring’s.
+As an initiation of the austerities, Sankalpam begins from the day of 'Sapthami' and concludes with the worship of Lord Hari on the day of Ashtami.
+Offerings of ghee and various auspicious elements are offered to the sacrificial fire, giving alms abundantly to Brahmins and feeding them are a part of the austerity.
+One who observes fast on every 'Ashtami' with strictness and devotion would avail the Blessings of Lord Hari to have virtuous children.

 Jai Sriman Narayana !!